mrvautin/expressCart/README.md

 Tags are used when indexing the products for search.
 It's advised to set tags (keywords) so that customers can easily find the products they are searching for.

+## Subscriptions (Stripe only)

+You are able to setup product subscriptions through Stripe.
+First setup the `Plan` in the [Stripe dashboard](https://dashboard.stripe.com/) then enter the Plan ID (Formatted: plan_XXXXXXXXXXXXXX) when creating or editing a product.
+When purchasing, a customer can only add a single subscription to their cart at one time.
+Subscriptions cannot be combined with other products in their cart.
+On Checkout/Payment the customer and subscription is created in Stripe and the billing cycle commences based on the plan setup.

+##### Subscription Webhooks (Stripe only)
+You are able to configure a Webhook in Stripe to receive subscription updates on successful/failed payments [here](https://dashboard.stripe.com/webhooks).
+The `expressCart` Webhook endpoint should be set to: `https://<example.com>/stripe/subscription_update`.
+You will need to set the `Events to send` value to both: `invoice.payment_failed` and `invoice.payment_succeeded`.

 ## Database

 `expressCart` uses a MongoDB for storing all the data.
 Setting of the database connection string is done through the `/config/settings.json` file.
 There are two properties relating to the database connection: